pygame/pygame/docs/reST/ref/freetype.rst

       may specify another point size to use via the 'ptsize' argument, or a text rotation via the 'rotation' argument.

-      The surrogates arguement controls Unicode text decoding.
-By default, the freetype module performs UTF-16 surrogate pair decoding on Unicode text.
-      This allows 32-bit escape sequences ('\Uxxxxxxxx') between 0x10000 and 0x10FFFF to represent their corresponding UTF-32 code points on Python interpreters built with a UCS-2 unicode type (on Windows, for instance).
-      It also means character values within the UTF-16 surrogate area (0xD800 to 0xDFFF) are considered part of a surrogate pair.
-A malformed surrogate pair will raise an UnicodeEncodeError.
-Setting surrogates False turns surrogate pair decoding off, letting interpreters with a UCS-4 unicode type access the full UCS-4 character range.

       If text is a char (byte) string, then its encoding is assumed to be ``LATIN1``.